 Elements of Employer-Supported Volunteering Day/Month of Service Short-term activities performed by individuals or groups and completed within a set timeframe.
 These events are often company wide.
 Dollars-for-Doers A program where a business matches, in full or in part, the value of an employee's personal volunteer time with a financial contribution to a charitable or non-profit organization.
 Flex Time Allowing employees to alter their work schedule to accommodate their volunteering.
-Group Volunteering Short or long-term activities that are organized by or for a group of individuals.
-They focus on team building, social networking and/or building communities of interest.
-In-Kind Contributions Goods, products, services or equipment that are donated to a charitable or non-profit organization and are not considered to be a financial contribution, such as computers no longer being used by a business or food for a community event.
-Leadership Opportunities Activities that require a commitment to leading, supervising and/or mentoring at an organizational level, such as serving on a board or committee.
+Group Volunteering Short or long-term activities organized for a group of individuals.
+In-Kind Contributions Goods, products, services or equipment that are donated to a charitable or non-profit organization or cause.
+For example, donating computers no longer being used by a corporation, or purchasing food for a community event.
+Leadership Opportunities Activities that require a commitment to leading, supervising and/or mentoring (e.g. serving on a board or committee).
+Mission The overall goal of the organization.
+The reason for any organization's existence.
+Non-profit organization Self-governing organizations that exist to serve the public benefit and generate social capital but do not distribute private profit to members.
+The organization depends on volunteers and is independent or institutionally distinct from the formal structures of government and the profit sector.
+A non-profit organization can be a large structured organization or a small community or grassroots organization.
 Paid Time Off A policy which allows employees time off for hours spent engaging in a volunteer activity.
-Pro Bono Service A type of skills-based volunteering where volunteers contribute their professional skills.
-Often expertise directly supports a non-profit organization's internal operations by strengthening their infrastructure and/or capacity.
+Pro Bono Service A type of skills-based volunteering where there is as a commitment from a company to provide a service they normally take to market and provide it at no-cost to a non-profit with the same standard of service.
+Often the employee expertise directly supports a non-profit's internal operations by strengthening the infrastructure and capacity of the organization.

 Skills-Based Volunteering Volunteering by individuals or groups that capitalizes on personal talents, core business skills, experience or education.
-It helps build and sustain the capacity of organizations to successfully achieve their missions.
+It helps build and sustain the capacity of non-profits to successfully achieve their missions.
+Volunteer Any person who gives freely of their time, energy and skills for public benefit, without monetary compensation.
 Volunteer Council or Ambassadors Program A group of employees who volunteer their time to coordinate and/ or organize company volunteer activities or who act as advisors for the ESV program.